EchoVessel Runtime Interactions & Memory Flows

 Admin → Persona tab · save

-POST /api/admin/persona · partial update · optimistic on-disk write
+POST /api/admin/persona · partial update · atomic on-disk write · extra='forbid' rejects legacy keys (422)

 L2 · recall_messages — every message captured, verbatim